10-panel drug test

 • Return-to-work: An employer may ask for a drug test to be performed after an extended absence from work, especially if the employee has been away for drug abuse treatment.

-There are other situations that a 10-panel drug test may be used for, which may include:
+There are other situations where a 10-panel drug test may be used, such as:

 • Medical screening: Your doctor may order a 10-panel drug test as part of your care.